zxecon/causal_inference_with_stata/README.md

 # Causal Analysis

-> This repository provides useful economterics tools for causal analysis and program evaluation
+> This repository provides useful economterics tools for causal analysis and program evaluation.
+It contains files and notes that I benefit a lot during my study.